Mikaela Shiffrin: Media appearances and documentaries

 Shiffrin has been the subject of long-form documentary videos.
 She is often featured in Outside's In Search of Speed, including in 2015, 2017 and 2018.
 After covering Shiffrin's training regimen in 2017, Red Bull in 2018 produced the 48-minutes long documentary Peak Season: The Determination of Mikaela Shiffrin.
 In April 2019, NBC's Olympic channel devoted 25 hours of prime-time to feature 20 of Shiffrin's races in the 2018–2019 season; her fanclub also released a compilation of highlights from her 2018–2019 season.

 In October 2022, she was interviewed on Boomer Esiason's podcast.
 During the interview, reference was made to a piece written by Shiffrin about her father's passing in "The Players' Tribune".

 In December 2022, Shiffrin began releasing documentary videos on her own YouTube channel, with themes and content of her choosing.

-Shiffrin is the recipient of the 2023 Best Female Athlete ESPY Award.
-ESPN posted her acceptance speech.

 In July 2023 Shiffrin did an hour-long interview on Lewis Howes' "School of Greatness" podcast.
 A particular message she wanted to convey to young athletes was that she doesn't think self-confidence in results is necessary, that she has plenty of doubts herself—the important thing is having the courage to try, even knowing things may not turn out the way you want.

+In Jan 2025 a short biography of her was published as part of the Little People Big Dreams book series for kids.